Anatomy of rocky planets formed by rapid pebble accretion III. Partitioning of volatiles between planetary core, mantle, and atmosphere: Summary of pebble accretion model for terrestrial planet formation

 \section{Summary of pebble accretion model for terrestrial planet formation}

-In our three ``Anatomy of rocky planets'' papers, we have explored a novel model for the formation of terrestrial planets where the solid mass of the planets as well as the volatiles are delivered mainly via pebble accretion (see our overview of the model in Figure \ref{f:slice_of_planet}).
-This idea is attractive to explore for three major reasons: (i) observations of protoplanetary discs reveal large populations of mm-cm-sized pebbles -- planetary building blocks in the pebble accretion model -- around young stars \citep{Zhu+etal2019}, (ii) measurements of the isotopic composition of Earth and the known meteorite classes show that our planet incorporated a large fraction ($\sim$40\%) mass with the composition of material from the outer Solar System that was likely delivered to our planet via drifting pebbles \citep{Schiller+etal2018}, and (iii) while the pebble accretion was developed in order to explain the rapid formation of the cores of gas giants in the outer Solar System \citep{OrmelKlahr2010,LambrechtsJohansen2012}, the large flux of pebbles drifting through the terrestrial planet region must by extension have played a role in the assembly of terrestrial planets as well \citep{Johansen+etal2021}.
+In our three papers on the anatomy of rocky planets forming by pebble accretion, we have explored a novel model for the formation of terrestrial planets where the solid mass of the planets as well as the volatiles are delivered mainly via pebbles (see our overview of the model in Figure \ref{f:slice_of_planet}).
+This idea is attractive to explore for three major reasons: (i) observations of protoplanetary discs reveal large populations of mm-sized pebbles -- planetary building blocks in the pebble accretion model -- around young stars \citep{Zhu+etal2019}, (ii) measurements of the isotopic composition of Earth and the known meteorite classes show that our planet incorporated a large fraction ($\sim$40\%) mass with the composition of material from the outer Solar System that was likely delivered to our planet via drifting pebbles \citep{Schiller+etal2018}, and (iii) while the pebble accretion was developed in order to explain the rapid formation of the cores of gas giants in the outer Solar System \citep{OrmelKlahr2010,LambrechtsJohansen2012}, the large flux of pebbles drifting through the terrestrial planet region must by extension have played a role in the assembly of terrestrial planets as well \citep{Johansen+etal2021}.

 In Paper I we identified the core mass fraction and FeO mantle fraction of terrestrial planets and planetesimals as a direct consequence of the formation of the terrestrial planets by pebble accretion exterior of the water ice line.
 Water is accreted as ice as long as the envelope is not yet hot enough to sublimate the ice into water vapour that is recycled with hydrodynamical flows back to the protoplanetary disc.
 Upon melting by the accretion heat, the water oxidizes metallic iron to form magnetite.
 This oxidized iron in turn becomes unavailable to contribute to the core.
 We could therefore show that the increasing core mass fraction and decreasing FeO mantle fraction of the Vesta, Mars, Earth triplet is consistent with iron oxidation by early exposure to liquid water.
 This in turn implies that the core mass fraction of terrestrial planets is a monotonously decreasing function of the planetary mass, with the extrapolated expectation that massive super-Earths should have a very high core mass fraction if they formed by pebble accretion near the water ice line.